 Of course, you always want to speak with your doctor before trying any new exercise practice or making new lifestyle changes.
 However, generally speaking, restorative yoga is an accessible practice that helps the body restore and repair and ultimately helps us feel better.

-As mentioned, I fell in love with restorative yoga because I was in a season of healing from autoimmune disease and therefore was trying to be more intentional about the amount of stress on my body and in my life.
+As mentioned, I started practicing restorative yoga when my stress levels were at an all-time high.
+I was hoping to heal from an autoimmune disease (and attempt to get off medication for the first time in 9 years) and so I wanted to be more intentional about the amount of stress on my body and in my life.

 More specifically, I was trying to spend less time hanging out towards the "stress" end of the nervous system spectrum and more time towards the "rest" end of the spectrum.
 Not because stress is bad -- we need the sympathetic nervous system to DO a lot of the things we want to do -- but because healing only happens in the parasympathetic nervous system and I wanted to maximize my chances of healing.

 I chose restorative yoga over other types of yoga because it is designed to elicit that parasympathetic nervous system (and NOT all types of yoga are designed to do this).

 Here are a few things to keep in mind as you consider restorative yoga:

 As in, props are used to help you feel more comfortable in a pose, not to keep you from doing the pose in the first place.
 Props are not required (and, in fact, a wall makes a great first prop) nor are special yogic props required.